Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Observations and data reduction

-We also adjusted the extraction windows to preserve spectrophotometric accuracy while minimizing the background contribution.
+We also adjusted the source extraction windows to preserve spectrophotometric accuracy while minimizing the background contribution.
 COS G140L spectra of well-centered point sources in the COS Primary Science Aperture have almost all flux enclosed within 25 pixels at the wavelengths of interest (1100\,\AA$<\lambda<$1800\,\AA), which we chose as the width of our rectangular source extraction box.
-Two rectangular background estimation windows (width 60 pixels) were placed 35 pixels above and below the spectral trace to exclude extended geocoronal emission from the background estimate.
-Background smoothing was set to a low value (20 pixels) to investigate spectral variations of the background and to minimize the smearing of residual geocoronal Ly$\alpha$ emission in the background windows.
+For the G130M exposures of HE~2347$-$4342 we chose a width of 31 pixels to account for their larger full width at half maximum (FWHM).